 Overview:

-Help the people in your personal network understand their options for voting early and take an active step toward casting their ballot on Vote Early Day!
+Help the people in your network understand their options for voting early and take active steps toward casting their ballot on Vote Early Day!

 Examples:

-• Write a letter to the editor about voting early:
+- Write a letter to the editor about voting early: [Tier 2 – Community Impact]

 Spread the word about voting early through your local media!
 In a letter to the editor, you can share your voting story, what this election means to you, and what people’s options are for voting early.
-Include a link to the online voter tool on the Vote Early Day website to make it easy for readers to make a plan to vote.
+Include a link to Vote Early Day’s online voter tool to help readers plan to vote.
 Give your local paper a few weeks’ notice and see if you can coordinate with them to have the letter published on Vote Early Day.
-You can find tips for your LTE here.
+You can find tips for your LTE here. - Make a pitch at a class, office, or community meeting: [Tier 2 – Community Impact]

 Why this celebration works:

-Studies show that people are much more likely to vote if they make a concrete plan for how they’re going to cast their ballot.
-Vote Early Day celebrations are the perfect opportunity to help voters think through their options for voting early and decide which method works best for them.
+Studies show that people are much more likely to vote if they make a concrete plan for how they’ll cast their ballot.
+Vote Early Day celebrations are the perfect opportunity to help voters consider their options for voting early and decide which method works best for them.